gambitph/Titan-Framework/README.md

 Let us know so we can showcase it in the site!
 Send me an email at bf.intal@gambit.ph, send the name, a screenshot, a link and a short description of your project.

-## Contributing, Pull Requests Very Welcome
+## Contributing, Pull Requests Are Very Welcome

 Have an idea for a cool option, or do you have a bug fix you want to implement?
 Please don't hessitate to place a *PR* (Pull Request).